fenixlin/resume/index.md

     Classical "Battle City" with some new ideas, written in C, about 4,000 lines.

-    2 more project around 2,000 lines are omitted here.
+    2 more projects around 2,000 lines are omitted here.

 Awards and Accomplishments
 --------------------